OpendataCH/OpenParlDataCH/erDiagram_mermaid.md

 In some parliaments, however, sometimes only the initial text is published without the result ever being displayed on the same page.
 This is because the course of the process can ultimately only be seen in the minutes or other documents.
 Examples:

 JU: https://www.jura.ch/PLT/Interventions-parlementaires-deposees/Interventions-parlementaires-deposees.html

+## CONTRIBUTOR

+An affair has one or more contributors of either type person or type group (eg. Fraktion, Regierungsrat, Kommission, Amt).
+Contributors may have specific roles (eg. Erstunterzeichner, Mitunterzeichner, Sprecher).
+Many parliaments only provide the first 1-3 author in a structured manner.

+## DOCUMENT

+An affair has zero or more documents.
+The PDF format is still very commmon, though there's a trend that texts are directly published as structured HTML (eg. [VD](https://www.vd.ch/toutes-les-autorites/grand-conseil/seances-du-grand-conseil/point-seance/id/3019c8b6-e41c-46ab-a6f3-14e4865fbf4c/meeting/1000535)).
+This can be seen particularly well in the transcriptions of the Council debates, which have gained a new quality with the verbatim link to the video, which is simply not possible with PDF (eg. [BS](https://bs.recapp.ch/shareparl/))